CANewbould/OOP-and-Euphoria/README.md

 Clearly there is no limit to the extensibility of this development and users are encouraged to develop their own specialist modules to augment the core provided here.

+For completeness, the repository contains two extension libraries for creating interfaces.
+These sit "on top" of the basic material and are:

+* *io.e*: a library providing basic Input/Output facilities for terminal-based applications
-Nevertheless, one extension module is included, as it provides a Graphical User Interface (GUI).
+* *japi.ew*: a library that provides a Graphical User Interface (GUI).
 This accesses the Java Swing toolkit.